AS 10: Property, Plant and Equipment

 (a) When revaluing fixed assets in financial statements, the selection should be made on the basis of an entire class of assets or on a systematic basis.
 The criteria for selection should be made public.

-(b) Revaluation of any asset class should not result in the net book value of that asset class exceeding the recoverable amount of that asset class.
+(b) The revaluation of any asset class should not result in the net book value of that asset class exceeding its recoverable amount.

-(c) Depreciation should not be recorded to the profit and loss statement.
+(c) Depreciation should not be recorded in the profit and loss statement.

 (d) The revaluation reserve account should be credited with the net increase in book value.